lopeselio/Zombie-Runner-1P-shooter-game/README.md

 # Zombie-Runner-1P-shooter-game
 A one person shooter game that I'm currently building using Unity3D and C#

+## Platforms
+This game is intended to work on PC ( Windows and Mac )

 ## GAME DESIGN

 ### Player Expereince